BetterStackHQ/terraform-provider-logtail/docs/index.md

 ### Required

-- **api_token** (String, Sensitive) Logtail API Token.
+- **api_token** (String, Sensitive) Better Stack Logs API Token.
 The value can be omitted if `LOGTAIL_API_TOKEN` environment variable is set.
-See https://docs.logtail.com/api/getting-started#obtaining-an-api-token on how to obtain the API token for your team.
+See https://betterstack.com/docs/logs/api/getting-started/#get-an-logs-api-token on how to obtain the API token for your team.